bhiriyur/MPC/CarND-MPC-Project/README.md

 The result above was obtained at peak speed = 80 MPH which provided a smooth and stable result.
-I have also run the model at 100 MPH which sometimes resulted in some unstabilities (which can perhaps be reduced by changing some model parameters which are described below).
+I have also run the model at 100 MPH which sometimes resulted in some unstabilities (which can perhaps be reduced by changing some model parameters which are described above).

 ## Dependencies